nytimes/library/custom/README.md

 needs of your organization.

 This file must export an express router or middleware that contains all authentication logic.
-The logic placed in this file are run early in the middleware chain, allowing you to ensure a user is authenticated before they are able to access site content.
+The logic placed in this file is run early in the middleware chain, allowing you to ensure a user is authenticated before they are able to access site content.